muarshad01/GoLang_Web_Dev/section_17_postgresql.md

 ### hands-on exercise

-* delete all of your current tables.
+* `delete` all of your current tables.
-* READ ALL OF THIS: create a new table called employees with these fields `id, name, score, salary` AND give `score` a default value of 10 AND have the `id` field automatically increment.
+* READ ALL OF THIS:
+    - `create` a new table called `employees` with these fields `id, name, score, salary` AND
+    - give `score` a default value of 10 AND have the `id` field automatically increment.
-*. add these records and then show all of the records
+* add these records and then show all of the records.

 ```
  id |  name  | score | salary